developingAlex/Noteal/README.md

 ## How to use
 ### Creating a new note
-1. Click the top right 'kebab' menu to access the option to create a new note.
+1. Tap the top right 'kebab' menu to access the option to create a new note.
 1. When the new note loads its title and contents will be blank type something in both to have a valid note to save.

 ### Saving a note or changes to a note
 **(A note will not save without a title and some content)** There are two ways to save a note:
-- Click the top right 'kebab' menu to access the option to Save
+- Tap the top right 'kebab' menu to access the option to Save
 - Use your phones Back navigation button to return to the list of notes, the changes will be automatically saved.

 ### Deleting a note